All About Salik Dubai

 You can add credit to your Salik account either through any of the RTA designated Salik stores or online.
 Regular notifications are sent via SMS to the subscribers when their accounts need to be topped up.
 For adding credit online, simply log on to www.salik.gov.ae and follow the instructions.

-Other options for recharging the Salik account are:
+Other options to recharge Salik account are:

 - Toll free number: you can call at 800-SALIK (72545) toll free number